Walk Window

 What are the biggest walking weather challenges in Arizona?

 The main challenges for walkers in Arizona include: Extreme summer heat in southern regions.
 Dangerous pavement temperatures.
 Rattlesnake and cactus hazards on trails.
-Walk Window helps you navigate these by scoring every hour for comfort and safety.
+Walk Window watches the forecast hour by hour and tells you which window to take — and when to stay in.

 Is Arizona good for dog walking?